-New classroom space - a simulation lab is the direction that many programs of this kind are heading towards as this will give the students the "hands on" time that is required and may potentially lead to shorten rotations in the clinical setting.
+V.F.1 Facility Request: New classroom space - a simulation lab is the direction that many programs of this kind are heading towards as this will give the students the "hands on" time that is required and may potentially lead to shorten rotations in the clinical setting.
 This could make training more attractive for clinical sites.

-Ergonomic chairs for students
+Lack of space was noted by the accreditation team that recently came out for a site visit.

+Highest priority!
+The refrigerator and freezer keep shutting off because there is not enough electrical outlets.
+There is only ONE for this area.
+Every time this shuts down we loose expensive reagents.
 More outlets for equipment, especially in the side storage area S73c.
 Minimum needed is a dedicated line for refrigerator and freezer per maintenance personnel.
 Also, ventilation is needed.
+It appears that an opening could be created between this room and the room next door.